SWARNABHA1101/Food-Image-Classifier/README.md

 the performance of the classifier.
 We are interested in how well the classifier generalizes its recognition capability to unseen data.

-5) The main aim of the cross-validation set is to check how well the model recognizes the pattern on the unseen data in the training phase itself ,if it has any problems like “overfitting” and “underfitting”.
+5)The main aim of the cross-validation set is to check how well the model recognizes the pattern on the unseen data in the training phase itself ,if it has any problems like “overfitting” and “underfitting”.